Hello, Sighthound lover!

 P.O.
 Box 10, Ojai, CA 93024

 You can also buy a back issue for a special discount price of $15.
-Go to PAY TODAY! on this page (under the Facebook logo) and let us know if you want ANY back issue or a particular one.
+Go to PAY TODAY! at left (under the Facebook logo) and let us know if you want ANY back issue or a particular one.
 It will be mailed to you by Priority Mail.

-You can of course also pay by check or credit card to the mailing address above.
+You can of course also pay by check or credit card to the mailing addres above.

-The next deadline is MAY 15 for the Summer issue.
 Plan on being a part of Sighthound Review by having your dog featured.
-It will be seen by thousands of Sighthound fanciers and hundreds of judges, and it's MUCH less expensive to advertise here than you might think.
-It only LOOKS expensive -- we really want it to be within the means of everyone!
-A full color ad with professional layout, proof approval and a complimentary advertiser's copy costs only $250, a 2-page color spread $460, and a black-and-white page $150.
+It will be seen by thousands of Sighthound fanciers and hundreds of judges, and it's MUCH less expensive than you might think.
+The ads only LOOK expensive — we really want them to be within the means of everyone!
+A full color ad with professional layout, proof approval and a complimentary advertiser's copy costs $250, a 2-page color spread $460, and a black & white page $150.
 By paying just $50 extra you per page can get up front in the magazine!
 We may also have some special preferred positions available, but they are going fast, so don’t delay.

 Other magazines charge a lot more for much less, so why waste your dollars?
 We know that many judges save each issue and study them carefully.
 Trust me, it helps to be seen in the "best company," which is what Sighthound Review is about!

 Contact Theresa M. Lyons at 908-256-9534 or email SighthoundAds@aol.com